-We sell curtains, bedding, right across the range.
-Everything from socks and underwear right up to coats, hats…everything.
-Some of the heavier, warmer, items of clothing we would keep in our store to hold back for the homeless – especially at this time of year.
+We sell everything from socks and underwear right up to coats, hats…curtains.. bedding… right across the range.
+Some of the heavier, warmer items of clothing we would keep in our store to hold back for the homeless – especially at this time of year.

-We get some items into the shop and think we won’t sell that – and its gone in an hour.
+Sometimes we get some items into the shop and think we won’t be able to sell that – and its gone in an hour.

-We get other things in and think that won’t sit for too long – and it’s there 2 weeks later.
+Other things we get in and think that won’t sit for too long – and it’s there two weeks later.
 There’s no way of telling… no magic wand for sales.
-I wish there were.

-Some people come in and they are looking for up-to-date modern furniture to furnish a home they’ve just moved into.
+Some people come in and they may be looking for up-to-date modern furniture to furnish a home they’ve just moved into.
 Others come in looking for vintage stuff.

 Bric-a-brac is very hard to come by.

 We get corner suites, leather suites, material, you mention it we get it.
-Everything comes through the shop.
 All shapes and sizes, all different types and styles, everything shifts.